anavarro9731/soap/src/readme.md

 4. Auth0EnterpriseAdminClientId = "GMOVi8eS__SAMPLE-CLIENT-ID__ZIi4w7ZMEj";
 5. Auth0NewUserConnection = "User-Database-Connection";
 6. AuthLevel = AuthLevel.AuthenticateOnly;

+There are 4 possible values for the AuthLevel:
+None, AuthenticationOnly, ApiAndDbAuthOptIn, ApiAndDbAuthOptOut.
+See the [AuthLevel.cs](Soap.Interfaces/Authlevel.cs) file for details on what these mean.

 **WARNING:** This clientSecret must be guarded with utmost protection, together with the clientid these are the keys to the castle for the entire service enterprise.
 The config repo should have azure